mksalada/mksalada2/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Learn HTML, CSS, JavaScript and PHP from beginner to advance
-- ⚡ Fun fact: I love to wrote poems, listen to music, eat, and draw.
+- ⚡ Fun fact: I love to wrote poems, listen to music, eat, and draw

 ### Connect with me: